The New York State Integrated Pest Management (IPM) Program seeks nominations for its annual "Excellence in IPM Awards" for the year 2015.

 - Nominee's name, title, organization, address, telephone number, and e-mail address. *It is appropriate to nominate a committee, organization or other type of group.

 - Reasons for the nomination, including a description of the nominee's operation (e.g., farm, consulting firm, business) if applicable, IPM philosophy, IPM innovations, and other activities relevant to IPM.
-If you are nominating an organization, describe the business products or services and its IPM philosophy and practices.
+If you are nominating an organization, describe the goals, business products or services and its IPM philosophy and practices.

 - Suggestions for suitable venues for presenting the award, for example the statewide Fruit and Vegetable Expo or NYS Turf & Grounds Expo.